 - You Want More Resilience- The Brooklyn Bedding mattress is definitely bouncier / more resilient than the Leesa.
 This can feel beneficial to some, but it comes with some drawbacks like more motion transfer.
 If you are looking for more bounce, go with the #bestmattressever.

 - You Want To Save A Bit More– When you factor in available discounts, the Brooklyn Bedding mattress is still at least $50-75 cheaper.
 If you are shopping on a budget, then that may be an issue to consider.

 Pick Leesa If:

-- You Aren’t Overly Light Or Heavy– Leesa has one firmness option that should work well for people who aren’t overly light or overly heavy.
-If you have average sleeping preferences, then you probably won’t need additional firmness options.
+- You Aren’t Overly Light Or Heavy- Leesa has one firmness option that should work well for people who aren’t overly light or overly heavy.
+If someone has average sleeping preferences, then they probably won’t need additional firmness options.

-- You Want A More Balanced Feel– The Leesa has a more balanced feel in my opinion.
-You sink in a bit, but not too much.
+- You Want A More Balanced Feel- The Leesa has a more balanced feel in my opinion that mixes in memory foam and latex qualities into one mattress.
+People will sink in a bit, for example, but not too much.
 It has a little bounce, but not too much.
-If you want a more balanced feel, then Leesa might be the choice for you.
+If people want a more balanced feel, then Leesa might be the choice for them.

-These are two really great options.
-I think they’ve both been very successful for a reason.
-I don’t think you can really go wrong with either one, but if you know your own preferences I think it’s pretty easy to decide between them.
+These are two really great options, and I think they’ve both been very successful for a reason.
+I don’t think people can really go wrong with either one, but if someone knows their own preferences I think it’s pretty easy to decide between them.
 Learn more about each in my Leesa mattress review and Brooklyn Bedding review.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.